Characters of the Marvel Cinematic Universe: M–Z: N'Jadaka / Erik "Killmonger" Stevens

 N'Jadaka (portrayed by Michael B. Jordan), also known as Erik Stevens or Killmonger, is a former U.S. Navy SEAL lieutenant and the son of N'Jobu.
 His father was killed by T'Chaka for helping Ulysses Klaue smuggle vibranium out of Wakanda to arm oppressed peoples around the world and initiate revolutions.
 N'Jadaka later becomes an acquaintance of Klaue, before betraying and killing him to gain the trust of the Wakandan population.
 After bringing the dead Klaue, he challenges his cousin T'Challa to a duel over the throne, which N'Jadaka wins.
 However, T'Challa later returns to take back his throne, with the help of M'Baku, Okoye, and Shuri.
 T'Challa defeats N'Jadaka in combat and fatally wounds him, although he takes N'Jadaka to see the Wakandan sunset per his wishes.
 N'Jadaka dies after refusing to be healed, claiming that death is "better than bondage".
 Impacted by his cousin's death, T'Challa decides to finally open Wakanda up to the rest of the world.
 Following the deaths of T'Challa and his and Shuri's mother Ramonda, N'Jadaka's spirit meets with Shuri in the ancestral plane after she ingests a synthetic version of the heart-shaped herb, warning her of how close her desire for vengeance upon Namor is bringing her to being like him, with Shuri then assuming a Black Panther suit inspired by N'Jadaka's.

 The character has been widely praised as one of the MCU's best villains, with Ben Child of The Guardian comparing the character to both the Terminator and Darth Vader.

-As of 2025, the character has appeared in three projects: the films Black Panther and Black Panther: Wakanda Forever; and the Disney+ animated series Eyes of Wakanda (2025) (non-speaking cameo).
+As of 2026, the character has appeared in three projects: the films Black Panther and Black Panther: Wakanda Forever; and the Disney+ animated series Eyes of Wakanda (2025) (non-speaking cameo).
 An alternate universe variant of Killmonger appeared in one project: the Disney+ animated series What If...?.

 N'Jobu

-N'Jobu (portrayed by Sterling K. Brown) is the younger brother of T'Chaka and an agent of the War Dogs.
+N'Jobu (portrayed by Sterling K. Brown) is the younger brother of T'Chaka and an agent of Wakanda's War Dogs.
 After betraying his own people and aiding Ulysses Klaue with getting vibranium out of Wakanda with the intention of allowing oppressed people to possess its power, N'Jobu is confronted and killed by T'Chaka.
-His only child—his son—N'Jadaka eventually figures this out and plans to avenge his death and finish his work by becoming King.
+N'Jobu's only son, N'Jadaka, eventually discovers what happened and plans to avenge his death and complete his work by becoming king of Wakanda.

-As of 2025, the character has appeared in one project: the film Black Panther.
+As of 2026, the character has appeared in one project: the film Black Panther.

 Nkati / The Lion

 Nkati (voiced by Cress Williams), also known as The Lion, is a former Wakandan general turned warlord and pirate in the 13th century BC.
 By 1260 BC, he had managed to use the advanced technology he stole from the country to found his own tyrannical kingdom.

-As of 2025, the character has appeared in one project: the Disney+ animated series Eyes of Wakanda.
+As of 2026, the character has appeared in one project: the Disney+ animated series Eyes of Wakanda.